-The most common way for landlords and tenants to allocate the expense of improving commercial space is for the landlord to give you what's known as a tenant improvement allowance, or “TIA” or “TA” for short.
+The most common way for landlords and tenants to allocate the expense of improving commercial space is for the landlord to give you what's known as a tenant improvement allowance (TIA).
 The TIA represents the amount of money that the landlord is willing to spend on your improvements.
 It's stated either as a per-foot amount or a total dollar sum.
 Generally, if the improvements cost more than the agreed-upon sum, you pay the extra.

 You'll be in a good position to bargain for an adequate TIA if you already know what your improvements are likely to cost.
 You'll need to rely on your space planners or designers for their advice.
-If the landlord is not willing to give you a TIA that will meet the budget, you may still decide that it's worth your while to fork over some of your own money in order to get the look and configuration you want.
+If the landlord isn't willing to give you a TIA that'll meet the budget, you could still decide that it's worth your while to fork over some of your own money to get the look and configuration you want.

-Because you will be responsible for any expenses above the TIA, you will assume the risk (and expense) of construction overruns.
+Because you'll be responsible for any expenses above the TIA, you'll assume the risk (and expense) of construction overruns.
 The risk will increase if the landlord, rather than you and your contractor, does the construction.
-After all, the landlord has little incentive to keep costs within the TIA amount, because the landlord won't pay for any excess.
-For this reason, it may be preferable for you to suggest another way to handle improvements, explained in Alternatives to a Tenant Improvement Allowance
+After all, the landlord has little incentive to keep costs within the TIA amount because the landlord won't pay for any excess.
+For this reason, it might be preferable for you to suggest another way to handle improvements (as explained later).

-One way to control the eventual cost of your improvements is to insist in the lease clause that if the landlord will do the work, the landlord will put the job out to competitive bid, requesting sealed bids that will be opened in your presence.
-That way, the chances that the landlord will choose a needlessly expensive contractor—or one with whom he has a cozy relationship—are lessened.
+One way to control the eventual cost of your improvements is to insist in the lease clause that the landlord must seek out competitive bids if the landlord does the work.
+Specify that the landlord should request sealed bids and that the bids be opened in your presence.
+That way, the chances that the landlord will choose a needlessly expensive contractor—or one with whom they have a cozy relationship—are lessened.

 Once you understand that the TIA is rightfully yours (you've paid for it, one way or the other), you'll want to have some leeway when it comes to spending it.
 Consider bargaining for the following two agreements in the improvements clause: